 An 8-inch cake will bake for approximately 37-42 inches.
 In comparison to your 6-inch cake, this is really only about 2 minutes more of cooking time.

 You can bake a 9-inch cake, but it’s not a very common size, so we are going to move right along to a 10-inch cake.
 Again, you will notice that the 10-inch cake doesn’t require much more cooking time than your average 8-inch cake.

-Much like our progression from 6 inches to 8 inches, you will notice that we only add a couple minutes of cooking time again for this size of cake.
+Much like our progression from 6 inches to 8 inches, you will notice that we only add a couple of minutes of cooking time again for this size of cake.

 Here’s the rundown.
-A 10-inch cake serves about 28 people, depending on the size of slices.
+A 10-inch cake serves about 28 people, depending on the size of the slices.
 It takes approximately 6 cups of batter to make a cake that is 2 inches thick (which is the traditional thickness).